Comcast/Superior-Cache-ANalyzer/README.md

 * `-l` or `--loadavg` `LOADAVG`

 	This flag allows the specification of a maximum system load average to be respected by the program.
 This is expected to be a comma-separated list of floating-point numbers (see [`man uptime`](https://linux.die.net/man/1/uptime)).
 For example: `scan -l "25.0, 25.0, 25.0"` ensures that no more than 25 processes will be waiting for CPU time or disk I/O on average ever 1, 5 or 15 minutes.
 Note that this option assumes that the system's loadavg at the time `scan` starts is representative of the system's loadavg for the entirety of its execution; if you start a very long scan job on e.g. a 1TB span, and then decide to play Crisis 1 on Medium settings using integrated graphics, your system may very well exceed a specified maximum loadavg, through no fault of `scan` itself.
 Note that if your system is already at or above the `LOADAVG` specified, `scan` will immediately exit as it cannot possibly run.
 (Implementation note: effectively this controls the number of sub-processes that can be used to scan a stripe at once, since each sub-process is potentially another process that will wait for CPU time or Disk I/O.) Note that this is only available on POSIX-compliant systems.
 Usage of this flag alongside `-d` or `--dump` is discouraged.

+* `--tgm`

+	Toggles 'God Mode'.
+When passed on the command line, scan will not set its ionice level, and will ignore any `-l`/`--loadavg` flags provided.
+Using this can slow down your system, and may even have a non-negligible impact on running Apache Traffic Server instances.

 * `-V` or `--version`